KushalRoyChowdhury/ChatBuddy/README.md

 Powered by the official Google AI SDK (`@google/genai`).

-> ***NOTICE:*** *`GEMMA 3 12B` IS EXPERIENCING MASSIVE LATENCY DUE TO COLD STARTS IN `GENAI API`.
-TEMORARILY `GEMMA 3 27B` IS USED FOR MEMORY MANAGEMENT.
-THE FIX IS NOT POSSIBLE BY me UNTIL GOOGLE FIXES THE ISSUE.
-DEMO VERSION WILL BE ADJUSTED AUTOMATICALLY FOR THIS CHANGE. **IF YOU USE PERSONAL KEY IN DEMO VERSION YOU WILL GET FULL API LIMITS WITH NO RESTRICTIONS.*** IF YOU WANT TO USE THE APP LOCALLY, TEMPORARILY YOU WILL NEED **2 DIFFERENT GOOGLE CLOUD PROJECTS WITH DIFFERENT API KEYS**.
-THANK YOU FOR YOUR UNDERSTANDING.

 ### Public Version Limits

 The hosted version's demo access has strict rate limits.
 It is **highly recommended** to use your own free Gemini API key for a better experience.